VoIP Resources VoIP Fundamentals VoIP Glossary

 by Kevin Malcolm

-If you're considering the switch to a cloud phone system, you'll want to ensure that your internet plan meets your VoIP bandwidth requirements.
+If you're considering the switch to a cloud phone system, make sure your internet plan meets your VoIP bandwidth requirements.

-If your business is considering switching from an analog phone system to a hosted VoIP system, there are a few things you'll need in order to ensure usability and call quality.
-One of these requirements is sufficient bandwidth.
+If your business is considering switching from an analog phone system to a hosted VoIP system, there are a few things you need to ensure HD voice quality and a great user experience.
+One of these is sufficient internet bandwidth.

-Just like any other type of file, the size/throughput of phone calls can vary from one call to another.
+Just like other types of digital files, the size or throughput of phone calls can vary.
 For the purpose of estimating your business's hosted VoIP bandwidth requirement, you can use the safe estimate of 0.2 Mbps per call.

-For something like a pricing estimate, we'd suggest you look at your average call volume.
-However, for a bandwidth requirement estimate, you'll want to look at your peak call volume to ensure that your internet can handle your busiest hours.
+When getting a pricing estimate for VoIP service, we suggest you look at your average call volume.
+However, for a bandwidth requirement estimate, you'll want to look at your peak call volume to ensure your internet can handle your busiest hours.

 Begin your free trial of OnSIP Get Started